 The Lender's met several mayors from the affected Municipalities along with community leaders and received concerns and statements from members of the public.
-All potential Lenders put many questions to AGL it is worth noting that no serious issues or concerns were raised, however, AGL can expect an ADB Gap Analysis report should any discrepancies be found during the final review process.
+All potential Lenders put many questions to AGL.

-As a result of the advanced works from September 2012 to February 2013 and the weeklong audit conducted by the Lender's in May 2013, minor concerns were raised about the geology of the proposed work areas but more stress was placed on employment in the Project and the AGL training centre in Shuakhevi.
-To help combat this uncertainty AGL is stepping up its information campaign during June, July & August to ensure people in the affected villages and wider Municipalities are fully aware of proceedings.
+As a result of the advanced works conducted and the due diligence conducted by the Lenders, minor concerns were raised about the geology of the proposed work areas but more stress was placed on employment in the Project and the AGL training centre in Shuakhevi.
+To help combat this uncertainty AGL is stepping up its information campaign to ensure people in the affected villages and wider Municipalities are fully aware of proceedings.
 AGL were, and are keen to point out that unemployment rates are approximately 85% in some villages in the valleys areas and the Project only has a fraction of places to fill.